pnikolaid/pnikolaid.github.io/_pages/publications.md

 You can find my full publication list on my <i class="fas fa-fw fa-graduation-cap"> </i> <a href="{{author.googlescholar}}"> Google Scholar</a> profile.
 Here I briefly describe my last two papers. <br/>

-In network slicing, the customer and the network operator sign a service level agreement that specifies the expected QoS delivered to the network slice and the price that customer needs to pay to the network operator.
+In network slicing, the customer and the network operator sign a service level agreement that specifies the expected QoS delivered to the network slice and the price that the customer needs to pay in exchange.

 For this reason, we argue that resource allocation based solely on utility maximization schemes is not enough in network slicing.